The stability of standard homogeneous Einstein manifolds: Introduction

 they all have two isotropy summands (see Table \ref{tableIA}, items 3a and 3b and Table \ref{tableIB2}, items 8 and 11, respectively).
 For these spaces, it is well known that there exists a global maximum (see \cite{WngZll}) and at most two other $G$-invariant Einstein metrics (see \cite{DckKrr}).
 We obtained that $g_{\kil}$ is indeed the global maximum and it is the only $G$-invariant Einstein metric for the first and fourth spaces and that $g_{\kil}$ is a local maximum on $E_8/\SO(5)$.
 However, we were not able to figure out whether $g_{\kil}$ is a local maximum or not on $\SO(4n^2)/\Spe(n)\times\Spe(n)$ due to the huge length of computations needed.
 What we know in this case is that either $g_{\kil}$ is a global maximum and the unique $G$-invariant Einstein metric or $g_{\kil}$ is a local minimum and there exist other two $G$-invariant Einstein metrics. \end{enumerate}

-Concerning the proof of Theorem \ref{main2}, we start by giving in \S\ref{Gstab-sec} stability criteria for $g_{\kil}$ in terms of only the extremal Casimir eigenvalues $\lambda_\tau$ and $\lambda_\tau^{\max}$ of the representation $\sym(\ggo)$ of $\ggo$ (see Table \ref{table1}), without even involving the Einstein constant $\rho$.
-For example, $g_{\kil}$ is $G$-stable as soon as $\frac{\dim{\kg}}{\dim{\ggo}}<\frac{\lambda_\tau-1}{2\lambda_\tau^{\max}}$.
-Most cases with $\ggo$ exceptional follow from these purely Lie theoretical criteria.
-The proof of the criteria is based on the formula for $\lic_\pg$ given in \cite[Section 5]{stab-tres}.
-We also strongly use throughout the paper the formula for the matrix of $\lic_\pg$ in terms of structural constants given in \cite{stab-tres, stab-dos}.

-The nine spaces with two isotropy summands which are not covered by any criterion are case by case worked out in \S\ref{r2-sec}, by combining the three formulas for $\rho$ in terms of the structural constants, the Killing form constants and the Casimir constant, respectively.
+Concerning the rest of the proof of Theorem \ref{main2}, the nine spaces with two isotropy summands which are not covered by any criterion are case by case worked out in \S\ref{r2-sec}, by combining the three formulas for $\rho$ in terms of the structural constants, the Killing form constants and the Casimir constant, respectively.

 The most difficult case is by far the conceptual construction $\SO(\nn)/K$ listed in Table \ref{tableIA}, items 4 and 5, where the inclusion of $K$ is defined by the isotropy representation of a certain symmetric space (see \S\ref{som-sec}).
-We compute the structural constants and detect eigenvectors of $\lic_\pg$ with eigenvalue $\frac{\nn}{2(\nn-2)}$, which is less that $2\rho$ and so $g_{\kil}$ is always $G$-unstable.
+We compute the structural constants and detect eigenvectors of $\lic_\pg$ with eigenvalue $\frac{\nn}{2(\nn-2)}$, which is less than $2\rho$ and so $g_{\kil}$ is always $G$-unstable (see Theorem \ref{som-main} for more results on this class of spaces, including the computation of $\Spec(\lic_\pg)$ in several cases).

 The proof of Theorem \ref{main2} concludes in \S\ref{e7-sec} with the space $E_7/\SU(2)^7$, for which the uniform behavior of their structural constants allows to obtain the matrix of $\lic_\pg$ and consequently $\lambda_L^G$ explicitly.